awsdocs/amazon-athena-user-guide/doc_source/connect-data-source-hive-existing-lambda.md

    SELECT * FROM ehms-catalog.CustomerData.customers
    ```

-1. To view, edit, or delete the data sources that you create, see [Managing Data Sources](data-sources-managing.md)\.
+1. To view, edit, or delete the data sources that you create, see [Managing data sources](data-sources-managing.md)\.